top of page

 Ep.
 6: Death is Like a Box of Chocolates

 Life is like a box of chocolates: You never know if you're going to bite into one that has been laced with deadly poison.
-Fourteen-year-old Harry Pennington returned from the Dover, Delaware, post office on August 9, 1898, with a registered package for his young and pretty aunt, Elizabeth Dunning, the daughter of ex-Congressman John Pennington.
+Cordelia Adelaide Brown Botkin Fourteen-year-old Harry Penington returned from the Dover, Delaware, post office on August 9, 1898, with a registered package for his young and pretty aunt, Elizabeth Dunning, the daughter of ex-Congressman John Penington.
 She unwrapped the package and found a shiny pink box wrapped with a pink ribbon.
-"Look, Papa, I've received a box of candy.
-I wonder
+"Look, Papa, I've recei

 Marlin Bressi